-When it comes to cost of living, a large chunk of money is spent on energy costs.
+When it comes to the cost of living, a large chunk of money is spent on energy costs.
 Electricity and gas are needed to power a variety of appliances in the home.
 In fact, more electronics and appliances are being used than they ever have been.
 If you’re trying to reduce energy costs in your home, take a look at our guide on reducing your energy bills!

 12 Energy Saving Tips to Reduce Energy Costs